Pepsi Next: Marketing

-After the launch of Pepsi Next, a television commercial was launched that depicted a young couple, enjoying Pepsi Next.
+When Pepsi Next launched in 2012, a series of Internet and print ads were made, with a picture of a can of Pepsi Next, with the words: Real Cola Taste, 60% Less Sugar, Drink It To Believe It.

 Eva Longoria, Paula Patton, and Nicki Minaj all have featured in advertisements for Pepsi Next.
-Paula Patton has filmed a television commercial for Pepsi Next, as has Nicki Minaj.
+Paula Patton filmed a television commercial for Pepsi Next, as has Nicki Minaj.

-A series of Internet and print ads were made, with a picture of a can of Pepsi Next, with the words: Real Cola Taste, 60% Less Sugar, Drink It To Believe It.

 In the 2013 Super Bowl, Pepsi used its advertising minutes right before the halftime show (which featured Beyonce, a "brand ambassador" for Pepsi) to advertise Pepsi Next.
 The presentation by Pepsi (the halftime show plus the advertising) was unique in that it featured photos of Pepsi customers.
 Pepsi had asked customers to send in photos before the Super Bowl.